TanStack/router/docs/framework/react/guide/data-loading.md

 const posts = Route.useLoaderData()
 ```

-If you don't have ready access to your route object (ie you're deep in the component tree for the current route), you can use `getRouteApi` to access the same hook (as well as the other hooks on the Route object).
+If you don't have ready access to your route object (i.e. you're deep in the component tree for the current route), you can use `getRouteApi` to access the same hook (as well as the other hooks on the Route object).
 This should be preferred over importing the Route object, which is likely to create circular dependencies.

 ```tsx
 import { getRouteApi } from '@tanstack/react-router'